MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-avroencoder-readme.md

 - `content type`: a string of the format `avro/binary+<schema ID>`, where:
   - `avro/binary` is the format indicator
   - `<schema ID>` is the hexadecimal representation of GUID, same format and byte order as the string from the Schema Registry service.

+If `EventData` is passed in as the message type, the following properties will be set on the `EventData` object:
+ - The `body` property will be set to the content value.
+ - The `content_type` property will be set to the content type value.

 If message type is not provided, and by default, the encoder will create the following dict:
 `{"content": <Avro encoded payload>, "content_type": 'avro/binary+<schema ID>' }`